rafeyhusain/idata-app/README.md

 npm start
 ```

 The application will start the Express server and attempt to connect to the PostgreSQL database using the provided connection string.
 If the database is unavailable, it will retry the connection every 5 seconds until it successfully connects.
-If any exceptions occur during the connection process or while selecting records from the User table, they will be logged to the console, and the retry mechanism will be triggered.
+If any exceptions occur during the connection process or while selecting records from the `contact` table, they will be logged to the console, and the retry mechanism will be triggered.

 ### Simulate Failure